cbaakman/linear-gl/README.md

 # Linear GL, version 1.1.2
 Some C++ classes and functions to do linear algebra, as used in OpenGL.
+See the wiki at https://github.com/cbaakman/linear-gl/wiki for explanation of the functions and classes.

 ## Contents
 * an include dir with headers